Did you know that more than 80% of us have cellulite?

-Omega-3 fatty acids, which you can find in oily fish such as salmon, tuna, mackrel and sardines (as well as vegetable oils, seeds and nuts) are known to lower cholesterol.
-This has a knock on effect, because by lowering your cholesterol you'll be bossting your circulation, which has an anti-inflammatory effect.
+Omega-3 fatty acids, which you can find in oily fish such as salmon, tuna, mackerel and sardines (as well as vegetable oils, seeds and nuts) are known to lower cholesterol.
+This has a knock on effect, because by lowering your cholesterol you'll be boosting your circulation, which has an anti-inflammatory effect.

 The fats in oily fish help reduce swelling that could make skin cell damage worse.
 Try to eat oily fish once a week to beat those pesky cellulite problems!

 Full fat dairy products like cream, butter and cheese are high in saturated fats and are harder for your body to break down.
 They're fine as a once in a while treat, but avoid consuming them too regularly if you can.

 Eating fatty takeaways and processed foods can also cause cellulite because they lead to fat deposits in our bodies.
 So why not switch shop-bought sweets for homemade lower-fat cakes and try making your favourite takeaway at home to reduce the saturated fat?

 Some fruit and veg is better than others, brightly coloured ones being the best.
 Try celery, oranges, grapefruit, peaches and plums, they’re low in natural sugar and high in fibre.
 Foods high in vitamin C are also great cellulite-busters because they boost levels of collagen in the skin, promoting elasticity and keeping things firm and taut.

 You never know, upping your intake of oranges could just be the answer to your orange peel...